grandeurkoe/python-scripting-projects/README.md

 ### Day 014 - Higher Lower Game

 This project simulates the higher lower game.
 Get two random social account details.
 Get user to pick one of the two social account (A/B) as user input.
 Compare number of followers of the two social account.
 Compare social account with  higher follower count from previous comparison with another random social account.
-End game when the user picks the social account with a lower follower count.
+End game when the user picks social account with a lower follower count.

 For a live version, go [here](https://replit.com/@grandeurkoe/higher-lower-game?v=1)